There are a bunch of excellent power racks on the market right now.

 If you’re not interested in all of the cable options, you can just save a buck (or more even) and get their lat pulldown and low-row attachment.

-If you are interested in something like a functional trainer, check out my best of guide here.
+If you are interested in something like a functional trainer, check out my guide here.

 The MyRack Power Rack is also rated for 880 lbs so again, not gonna ever have to upgrade again which is awesome.